Gargantua (comics): Fictional character biography

-Edward Cobert was initially a S.H.I.E.L.D. agent and scientist before testing the Project: Lazarus serum on himself, permanently transforming him into a giant form with limited intelligence.
-After being subdued by S.H.I.E.L.D. and dubbed Leviathan, he escapes custody and battles the Defenders on multiple occasions.
+Edward Cobert is initially a scientist working for S.H.I.E.L.D.
+He experiments on himself as part of a project called Project: Lazarus, irreversibly transforming him into a form with heightened size but limited intelligence.
+Dubbed Leviathan, Cobert battles S.H.I.E.L.D. before being subdued.
+He later escapes prison and battles the Defenders on multiple occasions.